-Why You Need A Business Banking Account, And How To Get One
+Why You Need a Business Banking Account—and How To Get One

-After being all excited and getting over the fact that I could actually say “I, Pat Flynn, own my own business” (I can’t wait for my 10 year reunion), I soon realized that this is really serious stuff.
+After being all excited and getting over the fact that I could actually say “I, Pat Flynn, own my own business” (I can’t wait for my 10-year reunion), I soon realized that this is really serious stuff.
 There’s much more to it than just filing papers with the Secretary of State and having a really cool stamp thingy that has my company name on it.

 Last week, I met with a CPA to help me with the finances of my business.
 I learned so much in that hour, but the most important thing I learned was that in order for a business to function properly, AND in order to maintain the protection of my personal assets (which is the main point of starting my LLC), I must separate my business finances from my personal finances.